Before you arrive

 Basic Health Insurance (Basisverzekering)

-Once you start working (any paid job or an internship) that pays more than €150 per month or €1,500 per year, you are legally required to take out basic health insurance - even if you are covered by another health insurance provider.
+Once you start working (any paid job or internship) that pays more than €150 per month or €1,500 per year, you are legally required to take out basic health insurance - even if you are covered by another health insurance provider.

 Managing your finances is an important aspect of your planning to come and study at the University of Groningen.
 Here are some ideas on how to plan your finances while at the University.